 Decorate the Walls

 Time to add some personality to the space!
 Make your home gym an inviting space and it will make the idea of working out less daunting.
 Add a fresh coat of paint, some mirrors, and some wall art and the space will be transformed into one that you really dont mind spending time in.

 Having a home gym with a bunch of windows is ideal, but unfortunately not all spaces allow for that.
 Make sure that the lighting you use can range to support the kind of workouts you are planning on doing.
 If you are planning on using your home gym for yoga and meditation, dim lighting is what you are going for.
 If you are planning on using it for cardio and weights, bright light is what you want.
 The perfect solution for this is to install a dimmer on your light switch.

-Organization is key in this type of space, especially if you are already starting with a tiny and compact room that has other purposes.
+Organization and storage solutions are the keys in this type of space, especially if you are already starting with a tiny and compact room that has other purposes.
 Installing open shelving, racks, and hooks allows for you to clear the space of all equipment, reducing the clutter so you can use every inch of space to its full capacity.

 Do you have a spare space in your home to turn into a home gym?
 Start your project with HomeStars and find the best professional for the job in your area.

 Article Updated June 2022.